bayeslabs/scdeep/README.md

 # SCDEEP
 One stop deep learning library for single cell analysis.
+Various deep learning based algorithms implemented to reduce noice in single cell data and examples given to use them

-Installation
+# Installation

 ```pip install scdeep```